giuseppe-amendola/Projects/README.md

 # Projects
-List of data science project I have been working on
+List of data science project I have been working on.